codybloemhard/eliza/README.md

     - extra complication in plate
     - extra time spend on tuning
     - extra maintainace: can unlube themselves and start rattling, lube gets dirty
+      - can unlube themselves and start rattling
+      - lube gets dirty
+      - lube spreads through the keyboard
 - 11.25 degree split
   - First it was 15 degrees but after seeing some Alice style layouts having 6 and 7 degree angles i deradicalized to 11.25
   - After typing on it, 11.25 seems fine and not too much, don't know why other boards keep such a low angle